-Instruction in concepts, techniques, and assessments leading to proficiency in skills and activities used as treatment interventions in occupational therapy.
-Emphasis on the occupational therapy assistant's role in the OT process.
-Prerequisites: OTHA 1309; OTHA 1311; OTHA 1315; OTHA 1161
+Concepts, techniques, and assessments leading to proficiency in skills and activities used as treatment interventions in occupational therapy.
+There is an emphasis on the occupational therapy assistant's role in the process.
+Prerequisites: OTHA 1315; OTHA 1341; OTHA 1161.
+Co-requisites: OTHA 1349; OTHA 2402; OTHA 1162.

-OTHA 1341 OCCUPATION PERFORMANCE BIRTH TO ADOLESCENCE
+OTHA 1341 OCCUPATION PERFORMANCE FROM BIRTH TO ADOLESCENCE

 Instruction in occupational performance of newborns through adolescents.
-Emphasis on frames of reference, evaluation tools and techniques, and intervention strategies specific to this population.
-Prerequisites: OTHA 1405; OTHA 2301; OTHA 2209; OTHA 1319; OTHA 1162
+Topics include frames of reference, evaluation tools and techniques, and intervention strategies specific to this population.
+Prerequisites: OTHA 1311; OTHA 1309.
+Co-requisites: OTHA 1315; OTHA 1161.